"Your first 1,000 photographs are your worst." -Henri Cartier-Bresson

 - Get Comfortable With Your Camera: while it is true that raw talent beats out fancy gadgets, knowing how to use your gear is a fundamental truth.
 When in action, you should know how to use your lens, camera, and flash like the back of your hand.
 If you spend more time trying to figure out your camera on a photoshoot than actually taking pictures, there's a severe problem.
 Therefore, to avoid embarrassment and disengaged subjects, read your manuals religiously before playing with your new toy.

-Becoming a bigshot advertising, a portrait photographer, a commercial photographer, or a wedding photographer may be difficult, but it is possible.
+Becoming a bigshot advertising or commercial photographer may be difficult, but it is possible.
 In conclusion, working at a job you adore entirely is worth all the sacrifices made.
 Therefore, don't listen to the haters, continue to snap your shots and tell stories with your camera!

 The platform that connects tutors and students